euroblaze/v12c-to-v14e/README.md

 ### Necessary improvements

-Th module should be invocable from CLI, to enable handling large volumes of data.
+This module should be invocable from CLI, to enable handling large volumes of data.
+Executing from web-browser is ruled out.